Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 > **Note:**
     This is a great way to ensure you are using the latest and greatest versions of your dependencies, and also, ensure you are not using any vulnerable versions.

+## Review
+In this lab you have completed the following:
+- Setup Dependency Scanning
+- Viewed alerts of repository
+- Fixed dependency scanning alerts
+- Dismissed dependency scanning alerts

+Click **Next** to continue with the next lab.